mcthouacbb/Cosine-sum-neg-one/README.md

 Python 3 and pip are required.
 The tabulate package is required in order to format the output.
 Run `pip install -r requirements.txt` to install all dependencies

 Run `python main.py --numbers <space-separated integers here>` in order to print human readable table of the result.
+If you pass too many numbers or too large of a number, the table may overflow your terminal output and look messy.
+You can either copy the result into a file and look at it in a text editor, or use the latex output and paste that into a latex viewer.
 Run `python main.py --numbers <numbers> --latex` in order to print a latex formatted table of the result.